RUSSIA: "Russia has deceived Interpol"

-Were Russia's Red Notices permissible?Forum 18 asked the National Central Bureau of Interpol at Russia's Interior Ministry on 6 July about the three Red Notices seeing the return of the individuals to face criminal prosecution to punish their exercise of freedom of religion or belief.
-However, the official – who did not give her name – referred all questions to the Interior Ministry press office.
+Were Russia's Red Notices permissible?Forum 18 asked the National Central Bureau of Interpol at Russia's Interior Ministry on 6 July about the three Red Notices seeing the return of the individuals to face criminal prosecution to punish their exercise of the freedom of religion and belief.
+However, the official – who would not give her name – referred all questions to the Interior Ministry press office.
 It in turn asked for questions in writing.

-First known Russian Red Notice seeking to punish freedom of religion or beliefTimur Muzafarovich Atadzhanov (born 21 April 1988) is a Muslim who meets with others to study his faith using the works of the late Turkish Muslim theologian Said Nursi.
+First known Russian Red Notice seeking to punish freedom of religion and beliefTimur Muzafarovich Atadzhanov (born 21 April 1988) is a Muslim who meets with others to study his faith using the works of the late Turkish Muslim theologian Said Nursi.
 He was among nine Muslims detained in a cafe in Novosibirsk in December 2015.

 Muslims who exercise their right to freedom of religion and belief by meeting to study Nursi's writings stand accused of "continuing the activities" of "Nurdzhular", a "banned extremist organisation" which Muslims in Russia deny exists but which the Supreme Court banned in April 2008.
 Typically, such Muslims meet in private homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together, and do not seek state permission to meet.